 Do you have the foundations you need to make books inclusive?

-The Inclusion Incubator will ensure that you and your team have everything you need to transform the bookshelves of the future.
+The Inclusion Incubator will ensure that you and your team have what you need to transform the bookshelves of the future.

 Inclusion and diversity.
 It's all everyone is talking about.
 And you get it.
 You know that publishing isn't inclusive enough and you want to be part of the change.